 A book of showcasing artwork from her time in Varanasi is on track to be published in 2022.

 A well as the aforementioned, Blake has spent several seasons photographing in Amdo and Kham, the Tibetan regions within Peoples Republic of China and the island country of Sri Lanka.
 (AMDO & KHAM Gallery) (SRI LANKA Gallery)

 Published books include Balancing Water: Restoring the Klamath Basin, (with Tupper Ansel Blake and William Kittredge, University of California Berkley Press, 2000), Mandeville Island: A Fine Balance (with Tupper Ansel Blake and William Kittredge, Tuscany Research Institute, 2005) and The Family Ranch: Land, Children and Tradition in the American West (with Linda Hussa, University of Nevada Press, 2009).
 With Tupper Ansel Blake, she produced limited edition fine art portfolios for the David and Lucile Packard Foundation’s Conserving California Landscapes Initiative and for Tuscany Research Institute.
 Her images have been shown in numerous publications, including Ranch and Riata Magazine, Western Horseman, Oceans Magazine, Orion, Mademoiselle Magazine, Darkroom Magazine, and PhotoMetro Magazine and have been exhibited throughout the West.

-Her video’s are: Work is Play; Play is Work (with Linda Hussa), Rodear at Crooked Creek, and It’s Time for Dandelion Wine.
+Her videos are: Varanasi, Work is Play; Play is Work (with Linda Hussa), Rodear at Crooked Creek, and It’s Time for Dandelion Wine.
 The last two are on youtube.